 - Complementary = two colors directly across from one another on the color wheel

-- Monochromatic = one color, multiple different shades
+- Monochromatic = one color with multiple different shades

 - Analogous = colors next to one another on the color wheel

-There are some other terms that Canva’s blog post explains further, but the above three are most common.
 When you are choosing a palette for a website, the type of relationship we want our colors to have is a good place to start.
-Some designers opt to use different tones of the same color (e.g. blue) as a color palette.
+Some designers opt to use different tones of the same color (e.g., blue) as a color palette.
 When I design websites, I opt to focus on complementary colors to provide contrast.

 Contrasting Colors on Websites Bring Me Joy

 When you go on a website, you want it to be colorful!
 Imagine going on a website that has a gray background, gray content sections, gray text, and a gray button.
 Everything would blend together!
 This signifies the importance of complementary colors on websites.
 You want to use color to your advantage to separate your content and highlight CTAs, or calls-to-action.
 These are points on your website where a user can convert (e.g., contact you, buy a product, book a demo, etc.).

-Some sole proprietorships and small to mid-sized businesses that I design websites for want to stick with a monochromatic or analogous color palette.
+Some businesses that I design websites for want to stick with a monochromatic or analogous color palette.
 While these types of color schemes can be used on a website, I always emphasize the importance of incorporating a contrast accent color into the palette for use with CTAs, such as buttons.
 It is perfectly fine to be more conservative in your colors.
 But, use an accent color for conversion points at a minimum.

 When users look through your website, you want your opportunities for conversion to stand-out, or you risk your users scrolling over them.
 On Spark Creative’s website, we use different blues as our primary colors and incorporate a bold orange for our buttons and to emphasize certain parts of our copy (e.g., “Ignite”).
 You might miss our CTAs on those blue backgrounds if we used a similar-looking blue for our buttons.